-Think Like A Disciplinarian (sometimes abbreviated as TLAD) is a part of the Depth and Complexity framework that focuses on teaching students to look at a problem through an expert’s lens.
+Think Like A Disciplinarian (sometimes abbreviated as TLAD) is a part of the Depth and Complexity framework.
+It helps students to look at a problem through an expert’s lens.

-But, I actually prefer to call this technique ‘Think Like An Expert‘ because most people will interpret “disciplinarian” to mean “someone who likes to punish people a lot.”
+But, I actually call this technique ‘Think Like An Expert‘.
+Why?
+Well to most people, “disciplinarian” means “someone who punishes people a lot.”
+Here’s my thesaurus’s entry:

-Like so much of Depth and Complexity, the creators published nothing about actually implementing “Think Like A.” So, it’s hard to find high-quality examples.
-It is, however, very easy to find low-quality examples.
-Just Google “think like a disciplinarian” and scroll around.
+Like so much of Depth and Complexity, the creators published nothing about implementing “Think Like A.” So it’s hard to find high-quality examples.
+But it’s very easy to find low-quality examples.
+Just Google “think like a disciplinarian” and click around.
+You’re going to find the same problems that I ran into.

 - It’s not a career fair.
-We’re not just telling students what a particular expert does.
-So beware posters that are just definitions of a career.
+We’re not just telling students about experts.
+So I removed my posters that were mere definitions of a career.
+“A scientist is someone who does science!”
+Nope.

-- It’s not about enforcing school work habits.
-Beware posters that say, “mathematicians always underline important information in their word problems.”
+- It’s not about school work habits.
+So I took down posters that said, “Mathematicians always underline important information in their word problems.”

-Thinking Like an Expert should prompt students to consider: how does this expert think about the tricky problems in their field?
+There’s nothing wrong with career fairs, work habits, or learning from mistakes.
+But those things are not Thinking Like an Expert.
+We want to prompt students to consider: how does an expert think about the trickiest problems in their field?

-So, naturally, I need to know the big, tricky problems that a particular expert faces.
+So, naturally, we need to know the trickiest problems a particular expert faces.
 The dilemmas.
 The controversial issues.
-And I’ve found that these are much easier to spot when I drill down and get specific with the field.
+These are much easier to uncover when we drill down and get specific.

 - What tricky problems does “a teacher” face?